kedro-org/kedro/docs/source/configuration/telemetry.md

 To withdraw consent, you have a few options:

 1. **Set Environment Variables**:
    Set the environment variables `DO_NOT_TRACK` or `KEDRO_DISABLE_TELEMETRY` to any value.
-The presence of these environment variables will disable telemetry for all Kedro projects in that environment.
+The presence of these environment variables will disable telemetry for all Kedro projects in that environment and will override any consent specified in the `.telemetry` file of the specific project.

 2. **CLI Option When Creating a New Project**:
    When creating a new project, you can use the command: